-As the COVID-19 situation continues to evolve, Aurecon has enacted further aspects of our response plan to ensure the health, safety and wellbeing of our people, our clients and their families which is our priority at all times.
+Aurecon continues to enact its response plan in relation to COVID-19 to ensure the health, safety and wellbeing of our people, our clients and their families, which is always our priority.

-We have prepared a summary of the key actions we are taking below and are sharing it with our clients and other stakeholders to keep you across this dynamic and fluid situation.
-As our response continues to evolve, this document will be updated as required.
+We have prepared a summary of the key actions we have taken below and are sharing it with our clients and other stakeholders to keep you across this dynamic and fluid situation.
+As our response continues to evolve, this page will be updated as required.

-Our appointed Executive Leadership Team continues to meet three times a week to coordinate our response.
-It comprises: Chief Executive Officer, Chief Operations Officer, Chief Risk Officer, Chief People Officer and Chief Executives Australia & New Zealand and Asia.
+Our appointed Executive Leadership Team continues to meet regularly to coordinate our response.
+It comprises: Chief Executive Officer, Chief Operations Officer, Chief Financial Officer, Chief Risk Officer, Chief People Officer and Chief Executive Asia.

-Our appointed Operational Leadership Team continues to meet daily to implement our response.
-It comprises: Chief Operations Officer, General Counsel, Group Director of Health & Safety and Chief Risk Officer.
+Our appointed Operational Leadership Team continues to meet regularly to implement our response.
+It comprises: Chief Operations Officer, Chief Legal Officer, Group Director of Health & Safety and Chief Risk Officer.

-We are speaking daily with our company Medical Director, our safety and security partner, International SOS and monitoring advice from authorities.
+We are speaking regularly with our company Medical Director, our safety and security partner, International SOS and monitoring advice from authorities.

 The latest advice on symptoms and health hygiene have been provided to employees.
 We maintain a COVID-19 resource hub on our company intranet which includes the latest information from health and government authorities across the geographies in which we do business.